-The Department of Statistics offers both a M.S. and a Ph.D. in Statistics and several joint degrees with other departments.
+The Department of Statistics offers and undergraduate major (B.S.) and both a M.S. and a Ph.D. in Statistics and several joint degrees with other departments.
 The M.S. degree program is distinct from the Ph.D. degree program.

 The Department of Statistics in collaboration with the Department of Biostatistics and Medical Informatics in the Medical School offers both a M.S. and a Ph.D. in Statistics with emphasis in Biostatistics.
 In addition to satisfying the requirements for a degree in statistics, Master's and Ph.D. students are required to take two courses in biostatistics exploring topics in clinical trials and epidemiological studies.
 Ph.D. students are required to take a course in survival analysis methodology.
 Additional courses in design, sample survey, nonparametrics, and categorical data analysis are also recommended.
 A career in biostatistics offers exciting and challenging opportunities in clinical research, genetics, drug testing, and experimental design.
 Biostatisticians find themselves in demand in academia, government, and the private sector.